 At the same time, a tender offer was made that enabled nearly 70% of shareholders to get their money back.

-Premier then became the investment adviser for Acorn’s Income Portfolio of fixed-interest securities, which has been run by Paul Smith for many years.
+Premier then became the investment adviser for Acorn’s Income Portfolio of fixed-interest securities, which has been run by Paul Smith for many years (Update: on 15 August 2019, Premier said Paul Smith was leaving his position for “personal reasons”).

 Premier is listed on the London Stock Exchange (its market cap is around £210m) and it primarily runs open-ended funds but it also operates two investment trusts, the other being Premier Global Infrastructure Trust.
 In total, its assets under management are just over £6bn.